About the author

 Alaska

 Alaska law, effective July 1, 2025, mandates paid sick leave for all employees in the state.
 Employees accrue at least one hour of paid sick leave for every 30 hours worked.
-Employers with 15 or more employees must allow accrual and use of up to 56 hours per year, while those with fewer than 15 employees must allow up to 40 hours per year.
+Employers with 15 or more employees must allow accrual and use of up to 56 hours per year, while those with fewer than 15 employees may cap annual leave at 40 hours per year.

 Eligible employees may also have access to unpaid leave under the Federal Family and Medical Leave Act in certain situations.
 For the most detailed and up-to-date information, please contact the Alaska Department of Labor and Workforce Development.